 - 5. Shin and knee guards are mandatory.
 Shin and knee guards will be worn on both legs.
-The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material.
-Competing with shin and knee guards that are not the same as presented at safety inspection will result in disqualification. - 6.
+The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material. b - 6.
 Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 7.
 Neck bracing is driver preference and is not required. - 8.
 Drivers, crew members, team owners, staff, and support people may not be physically on the race surface at any time once an event has started.
 This includes walking the track to inspect for changing track conditions and other concerns.
 Anyone doing so will be penalized at the race director's discretion.
 Penalties may range from a verbal warning to ejection from the facility.